 - Make your passions and goals known to peers, relatives, and professors and ask for guidance or referrals.

 - Connect with thousands of alumni through social and professional networking sites including LinkedIn and AlumniFire.

-- Put yourself out there and meet new people at events on campus and throughout the Washington region.
+- Put yourself out there and meet new people at events on campus and throughout the Washington, D.C. region.

 - Make yourself known by actively participating in on-campus organizations and professional associations related to your field.

 - Build relationships and gain relevant experience by volunteering with organizations that match your passions and career goals.

 - Stay in touch with former supervisors and colleagues by sending periodic updates and meeting up.

 - Arrange informational interviews with professionals in your field and ask about what they do, how they got there, and what advice they have.